rotttten/twitch/twitch-scrollbar/README.md

 ### installation

-[click here](https://userstyles.world/style/9192/twitch-scrollbar) to open the style page and use the install button
+[click here](https://userstyles.world/style/9192/twitch-scrollbar) to open the twitch-scrollbar style page and use the install button to add it to the stylus extension

 ### customize